 - Difficulty breathing, due to fluid in the lungs

-- Sudden weight gain or edema (swelling) in the hands and face – these are less reliable signs, since both are also normal symptoms of pregnancy
+- Sudden weight gain or edema (swelling) in the hands and face (these signs are considered less reliable, since both are also normal symptoms of pregnancy)

-You should be diligently attending all of your prenatal care appointments so that your doctor can monitor your blood pressure.
+Diligently attend all of your prenatal care appointments, and keep a log of any symptoms that you notice.
 If you’re experiencing severe abdominal pain, severe headaches, vision problems, and shortness of breath, you must contact your doctor immediately or go to the emergency room.

 Nausea, vomiting, swelling, and other aches and pains are fairly common during pregnancy, and may not necessarily be cause for concern.
 However, if you’re worried about your symptoms, please don’t hesitate to contact us with questions.